-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 30 years old, Teacher at a school for children with developmental disabilities

 In 2014, I found myself in Donetsk.
 When the war began, I was forced to move away to Kharkiv.
 I didn’t think anything like this could happen.
 On February 24, my husband and I woke up at 4:59 am, when the shelling and the explosions began.
 At first, I didn’t believe my ears.
 I messaged my friend, who also left Donetsk in 2014: “Is it just me, or is this real?”
 She knew exactly what I meant: “No, it’s not just you.”
 We live practically on the outskirts of the city.
-We can see the Rogansky neighborhood from our window — some scary things happened there [Note: A number of residential high-rises and private homes were damaged by Russian strikes in this district, resulting in deaths and injuries].
+We can see the Rogansky neighbourhood from our window – some scary things happened there [Note: A number of residential high-rises and private homes were damaged by Russian strikes in this district, resulting in deaths and injuries].
 Nearby, on the first day, the 24th, a missile was shot down.
-Our apartment is on the eighth story — you could see the flashes from the window.
+Our apartment is on the eighth story – you could see the flashes from the window.

 Right now, we’re living in a shelter in a school.
 It has a basement.
 [The conditions], thank God, are such that we’ll be able to stay here for a long time.
 There’s a bathroom and buckets and bottles full of water, in case anything happens.
 We sleep on the ground with mattresses, but the room isn’t damp, it’s dry enough.